gbmhunter/Altium-Bom-Template/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.0.1.1  2013/11/12 Split README in v1.0 and v2.0 sections.
+v3.0.1.2  2013/11/12 Replaced spaces with tabs in incorrectly rendered bullet-point list in README. v3.0.1.1  2013/11/12 Split README in v1.0 and v2.0 sections.
 Attempted to fix the markup error in the README. v3.0.1.0  2013/11/12 Fixed issue in where Supplier Sub-total price was taking into account the production quantity, where it should really be only the cost per PCB (quantity of a component on a single PCB*price of that component). v3.0.0.0  2013/11/12 Renamed 'Altium BOM Template.xlt' to 'Altium BOM Template v1.0.xlt' and added 'Altium BOM Template v2.0 (vault compatible).xlt' which is compatible with vault-stored supplier information. v2.0 only has basic functionality, need to fix supplier sub-totals and add support for partial components.